adanomad/workflow-engine/README.md

-# My Workflow Engine
+# Workflow Engine

-My Workflow Engine is a modular and extensible workflow orchestration system designed for running and chaining node-based tasks.
+Workflow Engine is a modular workflow orchestration system designed for running and chaining node-based tasks.
 It currently supports a file-based data model for persisting node outputs and passing data between nodes based on MIME types.
-The engine is built to be extended for more flexible data handling—including ephemeral, JSON, and in-memory data—in future releases.

 ## Features